firefox-devtools/debugger/src/test/mochitest/examples/babel/source-maps-semantics.md

 ![](https://shipusercontent.com/fadbe965f836d304e84989f89529276e/Screen%20Shot%202018-03-28%20at%2010.07.57%20PM.png)
 ![](https://shipusercontent.com/cc5ff07e169e2583e9e4e8859b912810/Screen%20Shot%202018-03-28%20at%2010.07.52%20PM.png)

 When Webpack is left to its own devices then dependencies are not mapped at all.
-In these cases, the original dependencies all map to the generated location `0,0`, which is equivelant to null.
+In these cases, the original dependencies all map to the generated location `0,0`, which is equivalent to null.

 - example 1: ![webpack-es-modules]
 - example 2: ![webpack-modules]